shahdkazan/Agrivision/README.md

 - SyncService

 ---
-🤖 AI Chatbot Assistant
+🤖 AI Chatbot system

-Provides interactive agricultural guidance
+The chatbot is designed as a controlled AI assistant that combines database knowledge with LLM generation.

+Pipeline:
+1. User selects an intent (symptoms, recommendations ,Description, Support Centers)
-User selects predefined intents (recommendations, symptoms, description, support) Retrieves disease-specific data from Firestore
+2. App retrieves disease-specific information from Firestore
-Sends structured context to an LLM via OpenRouter API Generates accurate Arabic responses based only on retrieved data Reduces hallucinations by grounding responses in database content
+3. Retrieved context is sent to an LLM (via OpenRouter API)
+4. LLM generates a structured Arabic response based only on the provided context

+Key Features:
+- Context-aware responses (not generic answers)
+- Arabic-only output
+- Controlled generation to avoid hallucinations
+- Seamless integration with detected disease results

 ---